How Often Should You Use Turmeric Clay Mask? Complete Frequency Guide for Every Skin Type

 Hyaluronic acid: Apply after mask for deep hydration.
 Completely safe in same routine.

 Niacinamide: Gentle enough to use after mask.
-Helps with oil control and pore appearance.
+Helps with oil control and pore size.

 Space 48+ Hours Apart

-Retinol: Wait at least 48 hours between clay mask and retinol application.
+Retinol: Wait at least 48 hours between clay mask and retinol.
+See safe turmeric combinations.

-AHA/BHA exfoliants: Schedule on different days from masking to protect skin barrier.
+AHA/BHA exfoliants: Schedule on different days to protect the skin barrier.

-Learn more about combining turmeric with vitamin C for enhanced brightening.
+Learn about combining turmeric with vitamin C for enhanced brightening.
+For a minimal approach, see the 3-step minimalist routine.

 What Results to Expect